 So, how does a fitness practitioner working with an ASD athlete establish motivation for performing a physical activity?
-Try using the Premack Principle (“If you do this, then you can have that”). to provide a “secondary reinforcer.”
-In other words, consider establishing a reward for performing the exercise(s)—such as access to a preferred activity (a break from exercise, listening to music, walking around, etc.).
-This increases the likelihood that the athlete will perform the activity again (Mancil & Pearl 2008).
+Try using the Premack Principle (“If you do this, then you can have that”) to provide a “secondary reinforcer.”
+In other words, consider establishing a reward for performing the exercise(s).
+This might be access to a preferred activity (a break from exercise, listening to music, walking around, etc.).
+Rewards increase the likelihood that the athlete will perform the activity again (Mancil & Pearl 2008).
 One of the most compelling and beneficial aspects of using the Premack Principle is that fitness activities can eventually become reinforcing themselves, calling for fewer secondary reinforcers.

 Where to Focus Your Efforts

 What do people with autism need from a physical standpoint?
 Just like other populations, they need strength and stability in pushing, pulling, squatting and rotation.
 Locomotion (getting from point A to point B) is important for gait patterning, movement sequencing (motor planning) and strength endurance.
 Activity selection should emphasize developing foundational movement skills.
-Once a person can perform essential complex movement patterns—including biomechanically correct squatting, pressing and pulling (in multiple planes)—an instructor can progress activities in a variety of ways:
+Once a person can perform essential complex movement patterns—including biomechanically correct squatting, pressing and pulling (in multiple planes)—an instructor can progress activities in a variety of ways.
+You can add

 - resistance by increasing the weight of the object(s) or changing the leverage

 Exercise regressions simplify, or “break down,” complex movement patterns that are too difficult for ASD athletes.
 Regressing a movement may include using a physical prompt (guiding the athlete through the movement to ensure proper technique) or providing a less challenging variation.
 Using a soft medicine ball with a large (10- to 12-inch) diameter for squats is an excellent way to teach “sitting” into the movement.
 It provides the athlete both a visual cue and proprioceptive feedback from sitting (briefly) on the ball.